nasa/ow_autonomy/ow_plexil/src/plans/README.md

 * EuropaMission: a variant of the above that includes some additional stubbed mission operations, as well as _checkpointing_, a new and experimental PLEXIL feature that supports robust plan resumption after a reboot.
-Checkpoint filers are saved to ~/.ros by default;
+Checkpoint files are saved to ~/.ros by default;
   the location can be customized in `ow-config.xml`.

 * Demo: Exercises a short sequence of arm and antenna operations.